 Document and Image Analysis

 Claude can process uploaded PDFs, images, and code files directly in conversation.
-We uploaded a series of product mockup screenshots and asked Claude to write detailed alt text, identify UI inconsistencies, and draft user-facing copy for each screen.
-It handled all three tasks in a single pass with high accuracy.
-The image understanding isn't as flashy as what you'll find in GPT-4o's multimodal demos, but it's reliable and practical.
+Hand it a series of product mockup screenshots and ask for detailed alt text, UI inconsistencies, and user-facing copy for each screen, and it tends to handle all three in a single pass with high accuracy.
+The image understanding isn't as flashy as what you'll find in GPT-5's multimodal demos, but it's reliable and practical.
 Where Claude excels is in combining image analysis with its writing strengths — it doesn't just describe what it sees, it interprets it in context.

 Projects and Persistent Context

 Claude Projects (available on the Pro tier) let you create dedicated workspaces with persistent instructions and uploaded reference documents.
 Think of it as giving Claude a permanent briefing folder for a specific client or initiative.
-We set up a project for a content strategy engagement, uploaded the client's brand guidelines, three competitor analyses, and a keyword research spreadsheet.
-Every conversation within that project automatically drew on those materials without re-uploading or re-explaining.
+Set up a project for a content strategy engagement — brand guidelines, competitor analyses, a keyword research spreadsheet — and every conversation within that project automatically draws on those materials without re-uploading or re-explaining.
 This is a meaningful productivity feature that moves Claude from "clever chatbot" to "actual work tool."

 Artifacts and Interactive Output

 Claude can generate Artifacts — self-contained pieces of content like code snippets, documents, diagrams (in SVG), and even simple interactive applications — displayed in a side panel alongside the conversation.
-We used this to prototype a React component, preview a formatted report, and generate a flowchart, all without leaving the Claude interface.
+Artifacts let you prototype a React component, preview a formatted report, or generate a flowchart without leaving the Claude interface.
 It's not a replacement for dedicated dev tools or design software, but for rapid prototyping and sharing ideas, it significantly reduces context-switching.

 Pricing